Western Michigan University

 In 2001, his Twelve Etudes for Piano were selected (by competition) for the repertoire list for the Eleventh Van Cliburn International Piano Competition.
 After a performance of the etudes in Tully Hall, New York Times reviewer Bernard Holland wrote: "Mr. Curtis-Smith takes up where Debussy's lonely, bleakly beautiful last music ends.
 Yet these pieces have a voice of their own.
 One hears ideas at work and a momentum that carries thoughts coherently and convincingly from first note to last."

-Recently, he was awarded a Fromm Foundation Commission to compose a set of preludes for piano.
+He was also awarded a Fromm Foundation Commission in 2001 to compose a set of preludes for piano.

 Leon Fleisher has performed his Concerto for Left Hand and Orchestra on the Detroit Symphony Orchestra's subscription series (Neemi Jarvi conducting), with the New Japan Philharmonic Orchestra, and with the American Composers Orchestra in Carnegie Hall.
 Dennis Russell Davies performed his Great American Symphony (GAS!) twice with the American Composers Orchestra in Carnegie Hall and Lincoln Center.
 Other GAS! performances by Davies include the Stuttgart Opera Orchestra, the Indianapolis Symphony, the Cabrillo Festival Orchestra, and the West German Radio Orchestra at the Cologne Philharmonic where it was recorded for CD release.
 Recently, Sergiu Luca premiered the Violin Concerto with the ProMusica Chamber Orchestra and later performed the work in Houston.